josemaldonadojr/tolerance-manager/docs.md

 - Shows the item name/text
 - Displays all tolerances associated with the item
+- Uses local state to manage the tolerance editing popover
 - Opens a popover for editing tolerances when clicked
 - Uses memo to optimize rendering performance